CyberCasquatch/BigIron/README.md

 Hopefully i will remember this as a place to dump all of my antics with this printer.
 Configs should show up in the files.
 So should photos.
 Photos should be labelled appropriatelly and are mainly for the physical build process of the printer.

+See here: https://cybercasquatch.github.io/Big-Iron/ for build process and more documentation.